 - After the grass blades sprout, you will still need to water a couple of times per day.
 If you know your schedule will not permit this, now is the time to look into automatic irrigation systems, before starting a new lawn.

 - What is the best time for seeding lawns?
 To begin to answer that question, it is necessary to warn you about the wrong times, so that you can eliminate those periods from consideration right away.
 The prep work can be executed only during those months when the ground is not frozen, so, in the Far North, that often leaves out the earliest portion of the spring.
 Besides, it would be too cold then; cool-season grasses begin to come into their own during time periods when it is consistently 60 degrees Fahrenheit outside during the day.
 At the other extreme, mid-summer is hardly ideal for starting new lawns, since hot weather dries soil out quickly.

 - Generally, early fall is the best time for seeding with cool-season grasses (mid-spring is the second best time), which are the grasses commonly used in the North.
 Since crabgrass is dead by then, you will have fewer weed problems.
 Early spring is best for warm-season grasses, which compose the typical lawn in the South.

 - Some homeowners, instead of seeding lawns, prefer the sodding method.
 The first seven steps (soil preparation) are the same for laying sod as for seeding to start new lawns.

 - Soil conditioner

-- Depending on the method for getting rid of grass that you choose (from Step #1 above), you may need a flat-bladed shovel, herbicide, sod-cutter, or various other supplies (disregard this if you are beginning with bare ground).
+- Depending on the method for getting rid of grass that you choose (from Step #1 above), you may need a flat-bladed shovel, herbicide, a sod-cutter, newspaper, or various other supplies (disregard this if you are beginning with bare ground).